 Created a dozen of Functional Specifications and Design documents for different software components.

-I worked on Topoplan and Genplan CAD software, 3D terrain/buildings modeling and editing, in particular:
+I worked on Topoplan and Genplan CAD software, 3D terrain/buildings modeling and editing, computational geometry algorithms, and project documentation.

 Designed and implemented several software modules to manipulate geometrical primitives